dluvizon/deephar/README.md

 ## Warning!
 This is a WIP!

-During the next few days I will be uploading code and weights corresponding to the CVPR paper, which will be tagged appropriately.
+During the next few days I will be uploading code and weights corresponding to our CVPR paper, which will be tagged appropriately.
 Meanwhile, I will still make changes in that code.